Driving licences from other countries which are exchangeable

 - if you are a community driving licence holder applying for a NI driving test at the same time as exchanging your licence, you must have been resident in NI for at least six months before taking your test

-- licences from the designated countries must be current at the time the application for exchange is received by DVA.
-If your driving test was not passed in the designated country that issued your current driving licence you may not be able to exchange, please contact DVA for advice
+- licences from the designated countries must be current at the time the application for exchange is received by DVA but if your driving test was not passed in the designated country that issued your current driving licence you may not be able to exchange, please contact DVA for advice

 - licences from the designated countries must be exchanged within five years of being resident in NI